docker/docs/content/manuals/security/for-admins/provisioning/just-in-time.md

 linkTitle: Just-in-Time
 ---

-Just-in-Time (JIT) provisioning automatically creates and updates user accounts after every successful single sign-on (SSO) sign-in.
-JIT verifies that the user signing in is a member of the organization and teams that they are assigned to in your identity provider (IdP).
+Just-in-Time (JIT) provisioning automatically creates and updates user accounts after every successful single sign-on (SSO) authentication.
+JIT verifies that the user signing in belongs to the organization and the teams assigned to them in your identity provider (IdP).
 When you [create your SSO connection](../single-sign-on/_index.md), JIT provisioning is turned on by default.

 ## SSO authentication with JIT provisioning enabled

-When a user signs in with SSO and JIT provisioning is enabled, the following steps occur automatically:
+When a user signs in with SSO and your SSO configuration has JIT provisioning enabled, the following steps occur automatically:

 1. The system checks if a Docker account exists for the user's email address.